27 May, 2024 The LID of our unity is in what we can SEE

 For my part, this is maybe why I’ve written almost an article per months on unity and pastors’ groups this past 18 months.

-• These articles dig into ‘thinking’ that sits within us – which shapes our values, choices and possibilities.
-I am consistently motivated to write only because I see a ‘gap’.
+- I am motivated to write only because I see a ‘gap’.

 Let’s keep the conversation going – and if any have reflections on unity in NZ, its DNA, dynamics and future etc., I’m truly interested to hear!

-All Together, by God’s grace, we can see even greater things yet!
+By Gods grace, I believe we can see even greater things yet.

 —————————————————————————————————————————————————————-